flutter/website/src/docs/development/platform-integration/platform-views.md

 the platform thread, which competes with other tasks like handling OS or plugin messages, etc.

-Prior to Android 10, hybrid composition copies each Flutter frame out of the graphic memory into main memory and then copied back to a GPU texture.
+Prior to Android 10, Hybrid composition copies each Flutter frame out of the graphic memory into main memory and then copied back to a GPU texture.
 As this copy happens per frame, the performance of the entire Flutter UI may be impacted.